Limit Order Book Dynamics and Order Size Modelling Using Compound Hawkes Process

-We observe a strong dependence between the exogenous intensities $\mu^{(.)}_t$ on the time of day of the trading day (Prop 2).
-There is a "U"-shape of order intensities with respect to the time of day i.e. right after the open auction and right before the close auction, the activity in the market is much higher than the middle of the day.
-This effect is strongly observed for trading volumes in equities with a number of probable causes but the most commonly accepted is because auctions cause a halt in trading leading to increased activity just before or after the auction.
-To maintain model parsimony, we bin the 6.5 hour trading day of NASDAQ into thirteen 30-minute bins with each bin having its own calibrated exogenous intensity.
-We assume here that any intraday seasonality in the order intensities are captured by the exogenous intensities.
-For a binning operator $Q(t) : \mathbb{R} \rightarrow \{1,\ldots, 13\}$,
+We observe a strong dependence between the intensities $\lambda^{(.)}_t$ on the time of day of the trading day (Prop 2).
+There is a "U"-shape of order intensities with respect to the time of day i.e. right after the open auction and before the close auction, the activity in the market is much higher than the middle of the day.
+This effect is observed for trading volumes in equities with a number of probable causes but the most commonly accepted one is that because auctions cause a halt in trading, this halt leads to increased activity.
+To maintain model parsimony, we bin the 6.5 hour trading day of NASDAQ into thirteen 30-minute bins (indexed by $Q_t \in \{1,2,..., 13\}$) for $t$ being a time of day).
+We model the intensity as a separable function of time-of-day and the Hawkes Intensities:

 Finally, to make sure the inhibitory kernels do not create negative intensities, we floor the total excitation $\lambda^{(e)}(Q_t, t, s)$ to zero.
 Therefore the generalized intensities for all 12 dimensions, $i = 1 \ldots 12$, can be written as:

 \textbf{Price Dynamics:} The mid price ($P(t)$) dynamics after an event at $t$ at side $\zeta$ (and $\xi$ = +1 for $\zeta = $ ask and -1 for $\zeta = $ bid) is a jump process with jumps defined by :

 where $\eta$ is the tick-size, $N^{(I S)}(t)$ is the counting process for IS orders, and $\# q_0^{(\zeta)}(t)$ denotes the number of individual limit orders in the queue.